manwar/perlweeklychallenge-club/challenge-282/atschneid/README.md

 > Input: $str = 'GoO'</br>
 > Ouput: 1</br>

-Similar to the previous task, we are concerned with repetitions here. this time ignoring them.
+Similar to the previous task, we are concerned with repetitions here.
+This time ignoring them.

 ### Perl